- Language Arts >

 Our free, printable simile worksheets help your vocabulary be twice as good!
 A simile occurs when we compare two dissimilar objects using "as" or "like".
-In "Tom is free as a bird", Tom is compared to a bird in that he is like a bird in the freedom he enjoys.
-Often, the compared-to object abounds in the quality in which the comparison is made.
-Remember to use "as" with adjectives and "like" with verbs and creating similes will be easy as ABC.
+Remember to use "as" with adjectives and "like" with verbs.
 Our simile worksheet pdfs include exercises like identifying similes, completing sentences with similes, and more!

-This set of worksheets is ideal for grade 3, grade 4, and grade 5.
+These similes worksheets are ideal for grade 3, grade 4, and grade 5 kids.

 CCSS: L.4.5.A, L.5.5.A

-Watch your 4th grade and 5th grade children's skills in identifying similes go from good to great as they underline the simile in each sentence.
-Make sure they include the verb or adjective in the underlined part.
+Watch your 3rd grade and 4th grade children's skills in identifying similes go from good to great as they underline the simile along with the verb or adjective.

-Add to your stock of similes and intrigue children in grade 4 and grade 5 with our printable simile worksheets.
-Use an appropriate simile from the simile box to complete each sentence.
+Add to your stock of similes with our printable simile worksheets where grade 4 and grade 5 kids use an appropriate simile to complete each sentence.